/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 2. Guaranteed Processing

-In a direct S3-to-aws-lambda/">Lambda architecture, if a Lambda function fails, the event might be lost.
+In a direct S3-to-Lambda architecture, if a Lambda function fails, the event might be lost.
 SQS provides visibility timeout and retry capabilities, ensuring that failed processing attempts don’t disappear.
-As AWS Solutions Architect Danilo Poccia notes in his book “AWS Lambda in Action,” queues provide “at-least-once delivery guarantees that are essential for critical workloads.”
+Queues provide at-least-once delivery guarantees that are essential for critical workloads.

 3. Controlled Concurrency

-SQS lets you control how many messages your aws-lambda/">Lambda processes concurrently.
+SQS lets you control how many messages your Lambda processes concurrently.
 We configure our video-processing-function to process just 10 videos at a time, preventing it from overwhelming MediaConvert or other downstream resources.

 4. Failure Isolation